 - The data relationships in Quickbase.

 - Summary fields to show the "maximum date modified".

 - Formula fields to compare the values in multiple date fields and determine which is appropriate.

 To illustrate this, you can see the result that we are trying to achieve below.
-In this image we are looking at the form of a "Customer" record where there is a single field highlighted named 'Current Query Filter', which we have configured to show the most recent date and time that anything related to the "Customer" record has changed.
+In this image we are looking at a customer record where there is a single field highlighted named 'Current Query Filter'.
+We have configured the filter to show the most recent date and time that anything related to the customer record has changed.
 As a result, this field can now be used in queries from an outside service in order to determine whether an update is necessary.

 The external service would store the last successful time that the integration ran and then check to find all "Customer" records where the value in this Current Query Filter